Top 3 Favorite Hikes in Northern Colorado: A Fort Collins Local’s Guide

 This is one of the best “first hikes” in Fort Collins and a great trail to bring visitors who aren’t accustomed to elevation.
 Dogs love the shady canyon, kids enjoy playing near the falls, and photographers take advantage of the vibrant colors during spring runoff.

-And with Fort Collins only minutes away, many residents squeeze this trail into their weekly routine—especially during the warmer months.
+With Fort Collins only minutes away, many residents squeeze this trail into their weekly routine — especially during the warmer months.

 3. Greyrock Mountain – Poudre Canyon